Cotton production in China: History

 Cotton, which is called mian (棉) or mumian (木棉) in Chinese, was first reported from an area now known as Yunnan, some time around 200 BC.
 The Lao-ai tribe in the southwest border region is reported to have produced quality cotton cloth around 25–220 CE.
 In the Tarim Basin, archaeological finds of cotton cloth on mummies dated around 1,000 BC have also been reported.
 In the early Han dynasty period in Siachen in Western China, around 100 BC, quality cotton cloth has been noted.
 From all these documented and archaeological evidences, a historian has called the introduction of cotton in the country as "southernization" during which period the cotton species introduced were Gossypium herbaceum (an Afro-Asian species), Gossypium arboreum, and Gossypium hardense from India; the latter species were grown in Guangdong and Fujian provinces during the ninth century AD but were blocked for introduction into Sichuan province due to a strong silk lobby.
 However, adoption of scientific methods of cultivation came into practice only from 1949.

+In the late imperial China, the challenging balance between population and fertile land compelled many Chinese farmers to transition from grain production to cultivating commercial crops, such as cotton in the Yangtze Delta.
+While had a higher return per unit of land, it did not translate to an increased return per individual workday.